NatKwok/laravel-instructor-portal/README.md

 # laravel-instructor-portal
  An Instructor portal using Laravel Sail with mysql and phpmyadmin

+Create alias: alias sail='[ -f sail ] && sh sail || sh vendor/bin/sail'
-1. Start Sail First (sail up).
-Sail MUST be running before running artisan and npm
-2. Split terminal and run npm (sail npm run dev)
+Start Sail First (sail up)*.
+Sail MUST be running before running artisan and npm Split terminal and run dev (sail npm run dev)
-3. New terminal and run artisan (sail artisan serve)
+New terminal and run artisan (sail artisan serve)
-4. New terminal and run migration (sail php artisan migrate)
+New terminal and run migration (sail php artisan migrate)

+*If TCP Port 3306 is already in use, 'sudo pkill mysqld' in terminal then try to start again